quarter-spiral/graph-backend/README.md

 - **UUID-TARGET** [REQUIRED]: The UUID of the target entity of the relationship

 ##### Body

 JSON encoded options hash.

 - **direction**: Direction of the relation.
 Possible values: ``both`` (source relates to targte and target relates to source), ``incoming`` (target relates to source) and ``outgoing`` (source relates to target)
+- **meta**: An object with meta information on this relationship.
+When used on an already existing relationship this will update the existing meta information and only overwrite keys that are present in this request.
+All existing meta keys that are not present in this request will remain untouched.

 #### Response